wpilibsuite/frc-docs/source/docs/beta/tasks/task-0-tools-and-docs.rst

 Beta Test Documentation
 -----------------------

 There will be 2 primary sources of Beta Test specific documentation.
-The first source is this manual which will primarily contain things like task instructions as well as documentation updated for the 2020 season.
+The first source is this manual which will primarily contain things like task instructions as well as documentation updated for the new season.
 This documentation is publicly accessible without a username or password.

 The other source of documentation will be the Documents section of the TeamForge project.
 For more information on how to access that, see :ref:`docs/beta/beta-getting-started/accessing-the-beta-project:Accessing the Beta Project`.
 This document will any information intended to be limited to only beta teams (such as LabVIEW Beta keys)